Scaling of poroelastic coarsening and elastic arrest in crosslinked gels: Introduction

 \section{Introduction}

-Recent experiments \cite{FernandezRico2024NatMat} on phase separation of PDMS cross-linked polymers swollen by an organic solvent (a polymer gel system) have shown results that are strikingly different from our simple understanding of phase separation in simpler, two-component systems.
+Recent experiments \cite{FernandezRico2024NatMat} on phase separation of PDMS (polydimethylsiloxane) cross-linked polymers swollen by an organic solvent (a polymer gel system) have shown results that are strikingly different from our simple understanding of phase separation in simpler, two-component systems.
 The cross-linked polymer PDMS gel is initially prepared at a higher temperature with a certain fraction of solvent in equilibrium.
 The temperature is then lowered, and the equilibrium solvent fraction within the gel decreases.
-Once the gel comes to true equilibrium — which only occurs after many hours — the gel and the solvent exhibit macroscopic phase separation.

 At its lower temperature state, the gel initially contains excess solvent due to its initial high-temperature preparation.
 After an initial period of spinodal decomposition and nucleation, mesoscale domains of solvent-rich regions form in the gel, surrounded by gel that is polymer-rich and has less solvent than its initial, high temperature state.
 The domain structure coarsens (with small domains shrinking and large ones growing), and this process is reminiscent of Lifshitz-Slyozov-Wagner (LSW) \cite{LifshitzSlyozov1961, Wagner1961,Bray1994}, coarsening in the phase separation of two-component systems.
-Strikingly, in these experiments the coarsening is observed to undergo long-lived kinetic arrest at submicron or micron length scales, depending on the rigidity of the cross-linked gel.
-This mesoscale structure remains stable for several hours until, after an even longer time, all excess solvent eventually drains from the solvent-rich domains into a reservoir.
-The gel then becomes homogeneous at its low-temperature state with a lower solvent fraction than its prepared state.
+Strikingly, in these experiments the coarsening undergoes long-lived kinetic arrest at submicron or micron length scales, depending on the rigidity of the cross-linked gel.
+This mesoscale structure remains stable for several hours.
+However, over much longer times, the excess solvent slowly redistributes and migrates to the external solvent reservoir.
+The gel then relaxes to a homogeneous low-temperature state with a lower solvent fraction than in its initially prepared state.